mathesh-me/argocd-prep-guide/argocd/argocd-projects/projects.md

 ### What is Project?

-A project is a collection of applications.
+A project is a **collection of applications**.
 We can group applications into projects.
 We can use Projects to define access control policies for applications.
 A Default project is created when Argo CD is installed.

 **Access Restrictions in Project:**

-It will be useful when we have multiple teams working on different applications.
+It will be useful **when we have multiple teams** working on different applications.
 We can restrict access to applications based on the project.

 - **Trusted Git Repository**: We can allow only the trusted Repo.
 - **Destination Cluster and Namespace**: We can allow apps to be deployed only in a specific cluster and namespace.